ivtpz/interview-questions/README.md

 ## Factual JS Fundamental Questions
 * What is a “closure” in JavaScript?
 * What is the difference between undefined and not defined in JavaScript?
-* How to empty an array in JavaScript ?
+* How do you empty an array in JavaScript?
 * How do you check if an object is an array?
 * What is the difference between classical inheritance and prototypal inheritance?
 * What is function hoisting in JavaScript?
+* What is the event loop in JavaScript, and how does it handle synchronous and asynchronous functions?

 ## Opinion based
 * Why would you use JS?